LarvariousM/gcpnotes-4-22-2025-notes/ReadMe.md

 ![14](https://github.com/user-attachments/assets/2015641a-d633-473e-b295-66d6aecc8cbd)

-15. Add another file and add text to the file by doing this by checking the end of the echo command 👉 `echo "i dont know" >> idontknow.txt`.
+15. Add another file of your choice and add custom text to the file by doing this by checking the end of the echo command 👉 `echo "i dont know" >> idontknow.txt`.
 You can read what the txt file contains by inserting the command -> `cat idontknow.txt`

 ![15](https://github.com/user-attachments/assets/611d5904-56af-4ada-a4aa-4b607899e96d)